xabbuh/phpstan/website/src/writing-php-code/phpdocs-basics.md

 }
 ```

-The `@phpstan-pure` tag is also available should you need it, for example if you've set `rememberPossiblyImpureFunctionValues: false` in your configuration file (available in PHPStan 1.8.0).
+The `@phpstan-pure` tag is also available should you need it, for example if you've set `rememberPossiblyImpureFunctionValues: false` in your configuration file.
 See [Config Reference](https://phpstan.org/config-reference#rememberpossiblyimpurefunctionvalues) for more details.

 Enforcing class inheritance for interfaces and traits
 ---------------

-<div class="text-xs inline-block border border-green-600 text-green-600 bg-green-100 rounded px-1 mb-4">Available in PHPStan 1.10.56</div>

 PHPDoc tag `@phpstan-require-extends` can be put above interfaces and traits.
 When this interface is implemented or trait is used by a class, this class has to extend a parent declared by this tag.